microsoft/azure-api-management-monetization/documentation/adyen-deploy.md

 ### [Create an Adyen test account](https://www.adyen.com/signup)

-1. Once you've created an Adyen account, set up a merchant **Ecommerce** account.
+From within an Adyen test account:
+1. Expand the **Accounts** tab on the pages panel on the left side of the Adyen test account homepage, select the **Merchant accounts** option.
+1. If you do not have one already, create a **merchant account** for an **ecommerce sales channel**.

+Three values should be copied from the Adyen test account that are required as input parameters during the deployment process:
+1. Copy the **Merchant account name** which is the displayed in the top left corner of the Adyen test account homepage.
+1. Expand the **Developers** tab on the pages panel on the left side of the Adyen test account homepage, select the **API Credentials** option.
+1. Select the **ws** (Web Service) API.
+1. Generate and copy an **API key** and copy the **Client key**.

+After the deployment of the Azure resources (see below) has completed, you should return to the Adyen test account homepage to:
-1. On the **Account** tab at the top of the Adyen test homepage, select the **Web Service** username.
+1. Expand the **Developers** tab on the pages panel on the left side of the Adyen test account homepage, select the **API Credentials** option.
+1. Select the **ws** (Web Service) API.
-1. Add the origin you will be using to the list of allowed origins.
+1. Add a new origin to the list of allowed origins which is the URL of the App Service that has been deployed.
-1. Retrieve the API key and client key.

 ### Install and set up the required tools